MorphZG/learn_code/app_brewery web_development_bootcamp/11 document object model DOM/readme.md

 Some of the examples are listed below.
 There is also a work folder: [DOM](../DOM/).
 Here you can view the the index.html, script.js and style.css files where i have exercised some of the mentioned concepts.

-### methods of HTML objects
+### methods and properties of HTML objects

 - `document.getElementById()` returns single element
 - `document.getElementsByTagName()` returns array of elements, select single item with index[i]
 - `document.getElementsByClassName()` returns array of elements, select single item with index[i]
-- `document.querySelector()` returns first element that matches a CSS selector (id, .class, #tag, :pseudo-class ...), most versatile since you can combine different selectors with space between to select child element or comma for different elements
+- `document.querySelector()` returns first element that matches a CSS selector (id, .class, #tag, :pseudo-class ...), most versatile since you can combine many CSS selectors.
+If there is a child tag inside another parent tag select it as: ("parent child"), put comma in between to select non relation (".class", "#id")
 - `document.querySelectorAll()` returns array of all elements that matches a CSS selector (id, .class, #tag, :pseudo-class ...), possible to combine more than one selector `querySelectorAll('h1, h2, h3')`

-### properties of HTML objects

 - `element.innerHTML` content between element tags together with html, anything between.
 - `element.textContent` only text content between element, no html tags.
 - `element.attributes` get array html attributes of an element (class, id, src, href, style, type...)
+- `element.getAttribute("name")` return single attribute value of the element
+- `element.setAttribute("name", "value")` set the value for the name attribute
+- `element.hasAttribute("name")` returns true if element has a name attribute
 - `element.style.color` style property, check documentation for a full list
 - `element.style.backgroundColor` style property, check documentation for a full list
 - `element.style.fontSize` style property, check documentation for a full list